 - Be an Alabama high school student

 - Write an Interest Statement (included on application form) describing why they should be selected to participate in this innovative summer camp experience

 - Send a letter of recommendation from a teacher, principal, or school official

 - Sign an agreement (included on application form) to work in extended-day programs for a minimum of 40 hours either as a volunteer or paid employee

 Required Forms and Insurance

-Once selected as a camp participant and notified by Truman Pierce Institute personnel that they are enrolled, participants must complete and return the required camp form packet and ropes course waiver form not later than two weeks prior to the camp start date.
-Return instructions are included in the packet.
+Once selected as a camp participant and notified by Truman Pierce Institute personnel that they are enrolled, participants must complete and return the required camp form packet and ropes course waiver form, no later than two weeks prior to the start of camp.
+All information provided remains confidential.

 If you consent to allowing campers to self-administer required medication, please print and complete the form listed below.
 (NOTE: You will need to upload this form when you reach the end of the Summer Camp Form Packet.)